Basix XML Response

 When all elements are executed the call finishes (it is hung up).
 Unless the last element is a <Transfer>.

-The parent element of the XML is the <Response> element.
+The parent element of the XML is either an <IVR/> or a <Response/> element.
 All children elements must be nested within this element.
 Any other structure is considered invalid.

 Example: